-With 2020 well under way and everything from Brexit to COP26 on the agenda, we thought out next Glasgow Community Energy blog post should come from one of our newest partners, DMG Environmental Consultancy.
-A Glasgow based business committed to helping businesses meet their sustainability goals who we’ll be working with as our community share offer launches.
+With 2020 well under way and everything from Brexit to COP26 on the agenda, we thought our next Glasgow Community Energy blog post should come from one of our newest partners, DMG Environmental Consultancy.
+A Glasgow-based business committed to helping businesses meet their sustainability goals who we’ll be working with later in the year when our Community Share Offer launches.
 Take a read as Founder, Daniel shares his top three tips on how businesses can work with community groups.

 Supporting community organisations may feel like a drain on your company finances or time, or both.
 However, there are significant benefits to forming strong, social and holistic partnerships with your businesses’ local community.

 Community organisations can make a real difference in the area your business operates.
 By supporting them you not only build your local business network but also build community loyalty to your business.
 In the minds of many local people supporting community projects means supporting the community, making them more likely to support you when you need it most.